lxconan/sample-rust-service/README.md

 You can execute the following powershell script to install the sample service:

 * `./build.ps1` This script builds the whole workspace.
 If you want a release build, run `./build -Release`
-* `./install.ps1` This script install current windows services to the service control manager.
+* `./install.ps1` This script install current Windows services to the service control manager.
 If you want to install a release build, run `./install -Release`
-* `./uninstall.ps1` This script uninstall current windows services.
+* `./uninstall.ps1` This script uninstall current Windows services.
 This script will try stop the service before uninstalling.
-* `./start-service.ps1` This script starts installed windows service.
+* `./start-service.ps1` This script starts installed Windows service.
-* `./stop-service.ps1` This script stops installed windows service.
+* `./stop-service.ps1` This script stops installed Windows service.
 * `./query-service.ps1` This script query current status of the service.

-We suggest to use the scripts above (rather than *sc.exe*) because it will try to confirm service status rather than sending the command and cares nothing on the result.
+We suggest using the scripts above (rather than *sc.exe*) because it will try to confirm service status rather than sending the command and cares nothing on the result.

-When Windows Service is installed, it is not convinient to debug.
+When Windows Service is installed, it is not convenient to debug.
 You can use the debug logging feature provided by `win_dbg_logger` module.
 The log can be captured by debugging tools such as *DebugView*.